ethanliew/duovia-http/README.md

 ### An OWIN-based Lightweight Services Library for .NET.

 #### Exciting News
 DuoVia.Http.Host is now an OWIN middleware component rather than a stand alone app.
 This makes it easy to use DuoVia.Http side-by-side with other OWIN frameworks and applications.
-Special thanks to Chris Ross for make the recommendation.
+Special thanks to Chris Ross for making the recommendation.

 > Based on the feature set of [DuoVia.Net][1] but with a focus on using HTTP via [OWIN][2] with JSON rather than binary serialization.
 Initial testing shows that this library keeps pace with the binary serialization.
 This is in large part due to the use the ultra-fast ServiceStack.Text serializer.